DarknessFX/zig_workbench/README.md

 ### Copy your libraries DLL to Zig folder

-When using libraries that have .DLL (for example SDL2_ttf.dll) the task Zig Run Main will fail because it cannot find the DLL and the exe was built somewhere in zig-cache.
-The easier way to fix is to copy the library DLL to your Zig folder.
+When using libraries that have .DLL (for example SDL2_ttf.dll) the task Zig Run Main will fail because it cannot find the DLL and the exe was built somewhere in zig-cache, the error is "The terminal process ... terminated with exit code: 53.".
+The easier way to fix this error is to copy the library DLL to your Zig folder.

 ### Personal observation about VSCode